Year 3. October 28. Stories of Scholarship by Some of our Rockstars.

 Celebrating Dr. Judith S. Currier: Career Achievement Award Recipient

-Join me in celebrating DoM Executive Vice Chair Judith Currier, MD, MSc, who has been honored with the Career Achievement Award from the Geisel School of Medicine for her incredible contributions to the field of infectious diseases, particularly in HIV/AIDS research.
+Join me in celebrating DoM Executive Vice Chair for Research Judith Currier, MD, MSc, who was recently honored with the Career Achievement Award from the Geisel School of Medicine, Dartmouth University, for her incredible contributions to the field of infectious diseases, particularly in HIV/AIDS research.
 With over 280 peer-reviewed publications, Dr. Currier has consistently advanced our understanding of HIV therapeutics and the complexities of cardiovascular complications associated with the virus.
 As chair of the NIH-sponsored AIDS Clinical Trials Group (ACTG), she has played a pivotal role in shaping national and international HIV care standards.
 Dr. Currier's innovative research also addresses gender-related issues in HIV treatment, ensuring that women receive tailored care.
 A dedicated educator and mentor, her influence extends globally through collaborative initiatives aimed at enhancing HIV care in resource-limited settings.
 Her exceptional leadership and approachability have inspired many, making her a true luminary in the DoM and the field of medicine.

 Dale